JoelNgiamKeeYong/aiap-ta-2024/README.md

 Create confusion matrices to provide a detailed breakdown of predictions (True Positives, False Positives, etc.).
 Include residual plots , learning curves , and feature importance charts to diagnose model behavior and interpretability.

-1. Accuracy

-   Accuracy measures the proportion of correctly predicted instances (both "Show" and "No-Show") out of the total predictions.
-While it provides a general sense of model performance, it can be misleading in cases of imbalanced datasets, where one class (e.g., "Show") dominates the other.
-In our case, since the dataset contains more "Show" instances than "No-Show," relying solely on accuracy might overestimate the model's effectiveness.
-Nevertheless, accuracy remains a useful baseline metric to assess overall correctness.

-2. F1 Score

-   The F1-score was chosen as the primary metric because it strikes a balance between precision and recall , making it particularly suitable for imbalanced datasets.

-   - Precision : Measures the proportion of correctly predicted "No-Show" instances out of all instances predicted as "No-Show."
-High precision ensures that when the model predicts a no-show, it is likely correct, minimizing false alarms.

-   - Recall : Measures the proportion of correctly predicted "No-Show" instances out of all actual "No-Show" instances.
-High recall ensures that the model captures most of the true no-shows, reducing missed opportunities for intervention.

-   The F1-score is the harmonic mean of precision and recall, providing a single value that reflects the model's ability to accurately detect no-shows without overly favoring either precision or recall.
-This is crucial for our problem, as failing to predict a no-show (false negative) could result in lost revenue or operational inefficiencies, while incorrectly predicting a no-show (false positive) might lead to unnecessary resource allocation.

-3. ROC-AUC

-   The Receiver Operating Characteristic (ROC) curve and its corresponding Area Under the Curve (AUC) were also used to evaluate model performance.
-The ROC curve plots the trade-off between the True Positive Rate (TPR) and the False Positive Rate (FPR) across different probability thresholds.
-ROC-AUC provides a comprehensive view of the model's ability to distinguish between "Show" and "No-Show" classes across all possible thresholds.
-A higher AUC indicates better overall discrimination, making it a robust metric for comparing models.
-Unlike accuracy, ROC-AUC is less sensitive to class imbalance, making it a reliable supplementary metric for our imbalanced dataset.

-4. Confusion Matrix

-   The confusion matrix provides a detailed breakdown of the model's predictions into four categories:

-   - True Positives (TP): Correctly predicted no-shows.
-   - True Negatives (TN): Correctly predicted shows.
-   - False Positives (FP): Incorrectly predicted no-shows (Type I error).
-   - False Negatives (FN): Incorrectly predicted shows (Type II error).

-   This granular view helps identify specific weaknesses in the model, such as whether it struggles more with false positives or false negatives.
-For instance, if the cost of missing a no-show (FN) is higher than incorrectly flagging a show as a no-show (FP), we can adjust the decision threshold accordingly.

 Use feature importance instea of SHAP values as calculating SHAP values is computationally very expensive and this problem does not need that much interpretability.
 But if required can add that in.

 Given the business context of no-show prediction, the following considerations guided the choice of metrics: